/\0/\

 Roman Baths

 Romas went to the bath to keep clean, relax, meet their friends and to exercise.
 Women and men bathed at separate times of the day.
+Why did the Romans take their baths in public?

 Taking a bath was a lot more important for the Romans than it is for us today.
 Roman baths happened in great big buildings, like swimming pools.
 They had heated floors and many different rooms for different activities.